 Immigrant Justice Clinic

-The clinic includes a two-hour per week seminar.
+Seminar: The clinic includes a two-hour per week seminar.
 The class will focus on building students’ skills in client/community relationship building, collaboration, oral and written advocacy and presentations.
 The class will also provide students with background on various community organizations including their histories, theories of change and current work.
 Finally, the class will provide students with an understanding of the ways in which immigration laws impact communities on the ground.
 In the supervision meetings that occur outside of class, students will be given a guided path towards completing their case or project.
 Primarily in these meetings but also in class, students will be given an opportunity to engage in critical reflection of their performance, explore the ethical implications of their work, and develop an individual professional identity.

-Time commitment: The seminar for the clinic takes place on Wednesdays, 4-6pm.
+Time Commitment: The seminar for the clinic takes place on Wednesdays, 4-6pm.
 Each student will also need to set aside an hour a week for supervision with the clinic professor, days and times to be determined.
 The professional work in the Immigration Clinic requires a minimum of 13 hours per week outside of class and supervision meetings.
 This does require daytime hours as court and client meetings typically occur between 9:00am-6:00pm.
 Please speak with Professor Shah if you have questions about the time commitment.
 In the fall semester, there will be one all-day boot camp to introduce student to key legal concepts that you will use throughout the year.
-Date and time for the boot camp to be determined.
+Date and time for the training to be determined.

 Grading: Students are evaluated mid-year to assess progress and set goals.
 Students will receive separate letter grades at the end of the year for the seminar portion of the clinic and for the casework.
 If you have any questions contact Professor Ragini Shah.